Reading time: 7 minutes

 Self-managed super funds (SMSFs) offer their members more control and flexibility than they could otherwise achieve with a public fund, but freedom has its limits.

 SMSFs are privately run superannuation trust structures.
 All members of an SMSF must be either an individual trustee of their fund, or a director of the corporate trustee of the fund (if the SMSF has been set up with a corporate trustee structure).
-And all SMSF trustees are responsible for ensuring their fund complies with Australian superannuation legislation.
+All SMSF trustees are responsible for ensuring their fund complies with Australian superannuation legislation.

 Regulatory framework